neuroeddu/Auto-qPCR/README.md

-# Auto-qPCR local server - Clone this repository and run to analyze qPCR data with an graphical user interface (GUI)
+# Auto-qPCR local server - Clone this repository and run to analyze qPCR data with a graphical user interface (GUI)

 Navigate to the directory 'auto-q-pcr-local_GUI'